onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

 ## Onedatify CLI wizard

-Onedatify is an easy-to-use script for automating the deployment of Docker based Oneprovider instance, automatically registered to a selected Onezone with selected storage resources and enabling import of legacy data sets.
+Onedatify is an easy-to-use script for automating the deployment of Docker-based Oneprovider instance.
+The script automatically registers the Oneprovider instance to a selected Onezone service and allows for interactive configuration of a storage backend with eventual enabling import of legacy data sets.

 ### Prerequisites